gtaha23/Age-of-Iron-1/README.md

 Select your regiments and attack the enemy forces.

 # Updates & Spoilers
-- Attack System will be completed
+- Attack System will is Completed.
-- Map is going to be created
+- Map is completed.
-- mOS Starting again July 🥳
+- mOS Starting in 24.06.2025 !
+- Released Age of Iron on itch.io !

 # Screenshots
 - Examples of units & enemy